smart-on-fhir/health-cards-dev-tools/README.md

  - *jwspayload*: a JSON Web Signature (JWS) payload, encoding a health card
  - *jws*: a (signed) JSON Web Signature (JWS), encoding a health card
  - *healthcard*: a health card file
+ - *fhirhealthcard*: response payload returned from a FHIR $health-cards-issue operation
  - *qrnumeric*: a numeric QR code encoding a health card
  - *qr*: a QR code image encoding a health card
  - *jwkset*: a JSON Web Key (JWK) Set, encoding the issuer public signing key.
 This superceedes downloading the key from the well-known location.